 He was a product of his father’s second marriage.
 The little boy born February 22, 1732, in the tidewater area of Virginia, had a knack for making it against the odds.

-From Washington to Trump, these are the stories of each president’s
+From Washington to Lincoln to Trump to Biden, these are the stories of each president’s

 childhood—told through fragments and

 facts about the roots of

 America’s origin stories,

 This updated edition includes a new final chapter on the boyhood of Joseph R. Biden, Jr.!